theobald-software/theobald-software.github.io/content/_en/xtract-is-for-azure/introduction/installing-the-license.md

 In case of technical difficulties, contact the support team by email: [support@theobald-software.com](mailto:support@theobald-software.com).

-### Installing the Xtract IS license - XtractISLicense.json
+### Installing the Xtract IS for Azure license - XtractISLicense.json
-1. For installing the regular license, find and double-click the Xtract IS License Manager executable file in the installation directory of Xtract IS:<br>
+1. For installing the regular license, find and double-click the Xtract IS for Azure License Manager executable file in the installation directory of Xtract IS for Azure:<br>
 `C:\Program Files\XtractIS\XtractLicenseManager.exe` <br>
 The license manager opens.
 ![XIS_License_Manager](/img/content/xis/xis_license-manager.png){:class="img-responsive" width="400px"}